rancher/docs/content/rancher/v2.0-v2.4/en/installation/install-rancher-on-k8s/_index.md

 The cluster requirements depend on the Rancher version:

 - **In Rancher v2.4.x,** Rancher needs to be installed on a K3s Kubernetes cluster or an RKE Kubernetes cluster.
-- **In Rancher prior to v2.4,** Rancher needs to be installed on an RKE Kubernetes cluster.
+- **In Rancher before v2.4,** Rancher needs to be installed on an RKE Kubernetes cluster.

 For the tutorial to install an RKE Kubernetes cluster, refer to [this page.]({{<baseurl>}}/rancher/v2.0-v2.4/en/installation/resources/k8s-tutorials/ha-rke/) For help setting up the infrastructure for a high-availability RKE cluster, refer to [this page.]({{<baseurl>}}/rancher/v2.0-v2.4/en/installation/resources/k8s-tutorials/infrastructure-tutorials/infra-for-ha)